ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-linking.md

 ## Demo

-Click on the images to invoke the contextual toolbar.
-Use the link icon {@icon @ckeditor/ckeditor5-link/theme/icons/link.svg Link} to access the editing options for links on an image.
-Also notice the icon in the top-right corner of the image, indicating there is a link attached to the image.
+Click one of the images to open the contextual toolbar.
+Use the link icon {@icon @ckeditor/ckeditor5-link/theme/icons/link.svg Link} to add a link to the image.
+An icon will appear in the top-right corner of the image, indicating there is a link attached to it.

 {@snippet features/image-link}